kenlhlui/pydatacuration-p/README.md

    ```

 ## Configure Git authentication by GitHub CLI in WSL Ubuntu
-Since this is a private repository, it is necessary to have authentication to clone (download) to your machine.
-You will first need a GitHub account.
+To clone (download) a private repository, authentication is required.
+You must first create a GitHub account.
 The following will use the [GitHub CLI](https://cli.github.com/) for authentication.
-The official installation guide for Linux is [here](https://github.com/cli/cli/blob/trunk/docs/install_linux.md).
+The official Linux (incl.
+WSL Ubuntu) installation guide is [here](https://github.com/cli/cli/blob/trunk/docs/install_linux.md).
 1. Run the following command in the WSL Ubuntu Terminal to install
    ```sh
    (type -p wget >/dev/null || (sudo apt update && sudo apt-get install wget -y)) \